UniversalDependencies/docs/_ud-dep/foreign.md

 ## foreign: foreign words

 We use *foreign* to label sequences of foreign words.
-These are given a linear analysis: the head is the left-most token in the foreign phrase.
+These are given a linear analysis: the head is the first token in the foreign phrase.

 ~~~ sdparse
 I guess that c' est la vie